enkidevs/curriculum/WIP-SQL/connecting-to-a-remote-sql-server.md

 - `-Q` flag stands for query, `sqml` will exit after the query finishes
 - `-q` flag stands for query, but `sqml` doesn't exit when the query is finished

+Basically it's the same command as the one for connecting localy, but we need to specify the machine name or IP address for the -S parameter.
+And also make sure that port 1433 is open on our firewall.

 Note that instead `-S` flag, we can use `-D` specifying a data source name (DSN)[1] instead of a server name.